Are Your Backyard Veggies and Fruits Ready to Harvest? Here's How to Tell

 Test Garden Tip: Cure bulbs (with leaves attached) for two to four weeks in a warm, shady spot, then cut off the tops.
 Store bulbs up to six months in a cool place.

 Serve juicy watermelon at any summer get-together.
 This summer favorite is worth the three-month wait for a tasty treat.
-Thumping is the traditional test for ripeness: Simply thump the rind with your finger.
-If it produces a hollow sound, it's ripe.
-If it makes a ringing sound, the melon still has to mature.
-There are also other signs of watermelon ripeness.
+You might've heard thumping is the traditional test for ripeness, but it's not the best test for when to harvest watermelon.

 Harvest Season: Most melon varieties mature in late summer and early fall.

 How You Know It's Ripe: The green, curly tendrils near the stem start to dry out and turn brown.

 Test Garden Tip: Another way to know if your watermelons are ripe?
 Carefully lift them up and check the spot on the bottom that's usually resting on the ground; when the melon is ripe, it'll change color from pale green or white to yellow.

 In a pickle over what to use these veggies for?
 If you're not in the mood for a salad, try canning your cucumbers to create homemade, juicy pickles.
 Or use fresh, crisp cucumber for you next spa day.
 Cool, crunchy cukes can be picked at any stage, from gherkin-size to full-size.